 Here is an entirely different painting from the one by Rubens above.
 It is for the most part a cool colored painting as it consists of many different shades of blue.
 The work demonstrates how you can make something stand out easily with temperature.
 The guitar at the center of the painting is the warmest part of the painting and jumps out at you immediately.
 If the guitar were blue, it would not stand out nearly as much as it actually does.
 So, this piece demonstrates the power of contrasting different color temperatures against one another.

-Summary of warm and cool colors in art and painting
+Summary of warm vs cool colors

 Here is a recap of what we discussed in this article: